State Sex Education Policies and Requirements at a Glance

 - If sex education is offered, curriculum must not exclude the health needs of lesbian, gay, bisexual, transgender, or intersex individuals.

 - If sex education is offered, curriculum must include instruction on consent.

 - If pregnancy options are taught, abortion must be included as an option for pregnancy.

 - Parents or guardians can remove their children from sex education instruction with written notification.
 This is referred to as an “opt-out” policy.

-- If sex education is offered,, curriculum must be medically accurate.
+- If sex education is offered, the curriculum must be medically accurate.

 Colorado state law does not require schools to provide sex or HIV instruction; however, it refers to “medically and scientifically accurate information” as a “right” of youth in Colorado statute §22-1-128.
-Statute mandates that all school districts that offer human sexuality instruction must provide comprehensive sex education.
-Curricula must include medically accurate, culturally sensitive information about methods to prevent unintended pregnancy and sexually transmitted infections (STIs), including HIV/AIDS, and must include information about abstinence, all FDA approved forms of contraception, and be taught in a “cohesive, integrated, objective manner” so that youth are empowered to make decisions based on their “individual needs, beliefs, and values.”
+Statute mandates that all school districts that offer human sexuality instruction must provide comprehensive and medically accurate information.
+This constitutes an “if/then” policy which means that IF sex education is taught in schools, then it must meet state specified requirements according to law.
+However, because it does not mandate sex education, local jurisdictions are still able to decide whether to provide sex education at all.
+In Colorado, curricula must include medically accurate, culturally sensitive information about methods to prevent unintended pregnancy and sexually transmitted infections (STIs), including HIV/AIDS, and must include information about abstinence, all FDA approved forms of contraception, and be taught in a “cohesive, integrated, objective manner” so that youth are empowered to make decisions based on their “individual needs, beliefs, and values.”